Undergraduate Summer 2022 Housing Contract

 - Use of unauthorized wireless access points (routers, wireless printers, wireless game counsels/devices, etc.) are prohibited in the residence halls.

 - No room changes may be made without prior approval of the Office of Housing and Residential Experience.

 - Students who are found to be in violation of University policy may be required to change room assignments or vacate University housing as directed by the Senior Director of Housing Operations or his/her designee.

 - University officials may enter and inspect rooms for cleanliness and damages, to make repairs, and at closings.
-A room may be searched for suspected violation of University regulations when reasonable evidence of the suspected violation has been presented to the Senior Director of Residential Education or his/her designee.
+A room may be searched for suspected violation of University regulations when reasonable evidence of the suspected violation has been presented to the Senior Director of Residential Experience or his/her designee.
 Any evidence of wrongdoing or violations of university policy found during inspections may be used for purposes of student accountability proceedings whether or not related to the purpose of the inspection.

 - The University shall not be liable, and resident agrees to release and hold the University harmless, for any damage to property or injury to person arising out of resident’s occupancy of the assigned rooms, except such damage or injury that result from negligent acts or omissions of the University.
 Interruption or curtailment of any utilities or service, or damage to property or injury to person, whether caused by strikes, mechanical failures or difficulties, or any cause beyond the control of the University, such as, but not limited to broken water pipes, shall not entitle resident to any claim against the University for damages or to any reduction in rent, unless, after being notified, the University fails to take reasonable measures to restore the service or to correct the failure or difficulty.

 - By accepting an assignment to a designated substance-free area, you are thereby agreeing to refrain from consumption of tobacco and the consumption or possession of alcohol in that area.